-Solar panels Central Coast - Cost and Rebate Guide 2021
+Solar Panels on the Central Coast NSW – 2023 Cost & Rebate Guide

-Solar power is installed on almost ¼ of all Australian homes.
-With the rising electricity costs, the generous solar rebates from the government, and the reliable feed-in tariffs from local utility companies, solar power has become more affordable for most low-income homes.
+Solar power systems are installed on almost ¼ of all Australian homes.
+With the rising electricity costs, the generous solar rebates from the government, and the reliable feed-in tariffs from local utility companies, solar energy has become more affordable for most low-income homes.

-Many people are moving to solar installation to reduce electricity bills, reduce global warming, and positively impact the environment.
-If you are planning to install solar power on Central Coast, this article will provide you with everything you need to know for a successful solar installation.
+Many people are moving to solar energy to reduce electricity bills, reduce global warming, and positively impact the environment.
+If you are planning to install solar power system on Central Coast NSW, this article will provide you with everything you need to know for a successful solar installation.
 Like most other places around the country, folks in Central Coast can also benefit greatly from solar power.

-Different solar systems come at different prices.
-For instance, if you want to install a 5kWh solar system, you will pay about $4,450 inclusive of the rebate.

-The government rebate makes the solar systems affordable, while the incentives you receive from FiT providers incredibly reduce the panels’ payback time.
+Different solar power systems come at different prices.
+For instance, if you want to install a 5kWh solar system, you will pay about $5,726 inclusive of the rebate.
+The government rebate makes the solar systems affordable, while the incentives you receive from FiT providers incredibly reduce the solar panels’ payback time.

 Government solar panel rebate in NSW

 The solar rebate in NSW depends on the size of the system and STCs you get.
-For a few years now, the STC spot price ranges between $35 and $40.
-So, for a 5kW system, you will get 82 STCs and a rebate of $2,870.
-For a 10kW system, you will get 165 STCs and a rebate of $5,775.
+For a few years now, the STC spot price is $39.90.
+So, for a 5kW system, you will get 55 STCs and a rebate of $2,195.
+For a 10kW system, you will get 110 STCs and a rebate of $4,389.
 The bigger your solar system, the bigger your rebate.

-The government rebates in NSW are expected to last for 10 years, and about 300,000 homes are expected to undertake the rebates by 2030.
+The government rebates in Central Coast NSW are expected to last for a decade, and about 300,000 homes are expected to undertake the rebates by 2030.
 The following are the rebates awarded for different sizes of solar systems.